aussedatlo/aussedatlo-notes/posts/10-adguard-home-in-docker.md

        - ./conf:/opt/adguardhome/conf
 ```

-AdGuard need a lot of port mapping:
+AdGuard can require a lot of port mapping:
 - `3000` for initial setup
 - `53` for the DNS server
 - `80` for the web interface default port